magneticio/vamp/docs/content/about-vamp/what-is-vamp.md

 * Provide a model for describing microservices and their dependencies in blueprints.
 * Provide a runtime/execution engine for deploying these blueprints, similar to [AWS Cloudformation](http://aws.amazon.com/cloudformation/)
 * Allow full A/B testing and [canary releasing](http://martinfowler.com/bliki/CanaryRelease.html) on all microservices.
-* Allow "Big Data" type analysis- and prediction patterns on service behaviour, performance and lifecycle.
+* Allow "Big Data" type analysis- and prediction patterns on service behavior, performance and life-cycle.
 * Provide clear SLA management and service level enforcement on services.

 ## Problem Definition